This post is about mailbox migration in Microsoft 365 so we will focus only on Exchange Online and hybrid administration topics in this chapter.

 Mailbox originally created in Exchange Online

-If the Exchange Online mailbox you want to move back to on-premises Exchange was originally created in Office 365, you will need to first set the ExchangeGUID property on the associated on-premises mailbox.
-You need to do this because the ExchangeGUID property is not synchronized back to the associated on-premises mailbox if the mailbox was initially created in Office 365.
-For a remote move request to succeed, the value stored in the ExchangeGUID property must be the same for the mailbox in Office 365 and the associated on-premises remote mailbox.
+If the Exchange Online mailbox you want to move back to on-premises Exchange was originally created in Microsoft 365, you will need to first set the ExchangeGUID property on the associated on-premises mailbox.
+You need to do this because the ExchangeGUID property is not synchronized back to the associated on-premises mailbox if the mailbox was initially created in Microsoft 365.
+For a remote move request to succeed, the value stored in the ExchangeGUID property must be the same for the mailbox in Microsoft 365 and the associated on-premises remote mailbox.

 Follow these steps to check and set the ExchangeGUID property for the on-premises remote mailbox: